 How will I be assessed?

-A balanced combination of coursework and observed classroom experience will be assessed against academic criteria at Level 7 and the QTS Standards.
-Various other tasks will enable you to show your competence in ICT and other areas of science.
+You will be assessed, through a balanced combination of coursework and portfolio assessments, against both academic criteria and the Standards related to QTS.
+Other tasks will enable you to show your competence in ICT and other areas of science.

 Specific assessments include:

 - Developing a portfolio to detail the activities used to build your subject and teaching knowledge;

 - Conducting a small-scale piece of classroom research;

 - Evidencing your assessment practice.

 Before the end of your PGCE you will need to complete a Career Entry and Development Profile (CEDP) which acts as a useful bridge between your initial teacher training programme and your two-year induction as an early career teacher.